bufbuild-ru/docs/docs/migration-guides/migrate-from-protolock/index.md

 # Migrate from Protolock

 [Protolock](https://github.com/nilslice/protolock) is a widely used Protobuf tool that primarily concentrates on breaking change detection.
 It deserves a lot of praise — in the OSS world, it largely pioneered the breaking change detection effort, and has been well maintained.
-We can't heap enough praise on this effort, it's helped the Protobuf ecosystem move forward in a big way.In this document, we'll discuss the pros and cons of Protolock vs. `buf`'s [breaking change detector](../../breaking/overview/), as well as `buf`\-equivalent commands and migration.
+We can't heap enough praise on this effort, it's helped the Protobuf ecosystem move forward in a big way.

+In this document, we'll discuss the pros and cons of Protolock vs. `buf`'s [breaking change detector](../../breaking/overview/), as well as `buf`\-equivalent commands and migration.

 ## Protolock pros